arif2k17/network_gallery/README.md

-# Gallery Image plugin for Flutter
+# Network Gallery plugin for Flutter

 A Flutter plugin that list of images from URLs

 <h1 align="center">
-  Gallery Image
+  Network Gallery
   <br>
 </h1>